Webmastare/KfKspel/README.md

 KfKbandvagn:

-- Max actions per time period e.g. 10 seconds, enforce on client and edge function, UI to show if action is allowed.
-Disable buttons.

-- Possible to buy multiple lives or range at once

-- On table change we do animations, e.g. moving tanks, shooting etc.

 - Start on a larger board and then shrink it once a day forcing players closer together
 - Have upgrades on the board that players can move to and pick up, like a long range missile that has unlimited range?
 Free tokens that can be picked up?